clq/clq.github.com/_posts/2011-06-13-Norwegian-words-about-snow.md

 When there is enough snow to use "snowshoes" (truger): trugf&oslash;re
 When there is enough snow to ski on: skif&oslash;re
 When there is enough snow to sleigh on: sledef&oslash;re
-(and a lot of other -f&oslash;re describing the state of the snow…)
+(and a lot of other -f&oslash;re describing the state of the snow...)

 Skiing conditions where you may risk falling through the snow: naudbraut
 Snow where tracks, footprints, etc. are very easy to spot: sporsn&oslash;